MarkusBRasmussen/hvedevej/README.md

-# hvedevej
+# Hvedevej
-Configuration for the smart home
+Inital Configuration for the smart home.